alexapostolu/night/README.md

 **In progress**

-So I just finsihed work on funciton parameters, so now you can call a function with a parameter!
-I'm still working on the error messages associated with it, and then some bugs with local variables.
+I just finished up functions!
+You can check out the lastest commit for more info.
+Also see the examples for the new things you can do with them!

 ---